tankh99/tp/docs/UserGuide.md

 **Validation**:
 1. NAME
     1. No duplicate names are allowed.
 Names are lowercased and trimmed before duplicate comparison
+    2. Please note that special characters are not allowed in this iteration (So, for example, "Jerome S/O Gary" will not be a valid name)
+   3. Please note that only English names are allowed at this point, as all Singaporean residents / visitors have an English version of their name.
 2. PHONE_NUMBER
-    1. Should be exactly 3 or 8 digits long
+    1. Should be exactly 3 or 8 digits long which is in a Singaporean phone number format.
+(For example: 82221234, 91112222 and 999 are valid phone numbers)
     2. Should start with 6, 8 or 9.
-(We ignore 3 since those are numbers that people wouldn't normally have)
+(We ignore 3 since those are IP Phone Numbers that people wouldn't normally have)
     3. Note: This simplistic  validation allows for weird numbers like 666, but we allow this anyway since comprehensive number validating is too technically complex
 3. EMAIL
     1. Should be a valid email address with the form `local-part@domain` where domain is at least 2 letters long